Skip to main content

 Smart Security System

-A modular security system for a miniature house with multi-sensor detection, configurable alerts, and remote access.
+A modular smart security system for a miniature house with multi-sensor detection, a web dashboard, Wi-Fi alerts, and physical siren control.

 info